Euna-Islam/CourseManagement/README.md

 # SpringBootApp
 The tech stack in this project:
-Java
+Java,
-Springboot
+Springboot,
-JPA
+JPA,
-Rest Endpoint
+Rest Endpoint,
 Junit-Mockito